 Our work is sustained by funding from federal, state, and local government agencies, private foundations, the Centers’ endowment (managed by Wellesley College), and the generosity of individual donors committed to social change, as well as support from Wellesley College.
 WCW receives 2-4% of its net revenues, plus essential infrastructure, facility, and governance support from Wellesley College.

 The Wellesley Centers for Women (WCW) at Wellesley College is the largest social science organization in the U.S. dedicated to gender research.
 The College founded the Center for Research on Women in 1974 and the Stone Center for Development Services and Studies in 1981.
 The two centers came together in 1995 to form a single organization--the Wellesley Centers for Women.

 The Centers offers five internships for Wellesley College students, providing meaningful research experiences.
 WCW also employs dozens of the College's students each year to work in a variety of program support roles.
-A few WCW researchers and scholars at WCW teach Wellesley College courses or in the Madeleine Korbel Albright Institute for Global Affairs.
+A few WCW researchers and scholars at WCW teach courses at Wellesley College or in the Madeleine Korbel Albright Institute for Global Affairs.

 Wellesley faculty and students also benefit from WCW's NGO status and can participate in the annual United Nations Commission on the Status of Women meetings in New York City.
-WCW scholars occasionally collaborate with faculty and students on special initiatives and programs--planning seminars, hosting guest speakers, and networking building.
-WCW Lunchtime seminars held several Thursdays during the fall and spring semesters are open to the College and greater community.
+WCW scholars occasionally collaborate with faculty and students on special initiatives and programs--planning seminars, hosting guest speakers, and network building.
+WCW Lunchtime Seminars held several Thursdays during the fall and spring semesters are open to the College and greater community.